Xinglab/rmats-turbo/README.md

                         counting the number of reads spanning splice junctions.
-A minimum number of "anchor length" nucleotides must be mapped to each end of a given junction.
+A minimum number of "anchor length" nucleotides must be mapped to each end of a given splice junction.
 The minimum value is 1 and the default value is set to 1 to make use of all possible splice junction reads.
   --tophatAnchor TOPHATANCHOR
                         The "anchor length" or "overhang length" used in the aligner.
-At least "anchor length" NT must be mapped to each end of a given junction.
+At least "anchor length" nucleotides must be mapped to each end of a given splice junction.
 The default is 1.
-(Only if using fastq)
-  --bi BINDEX           The directory name of the STAR binary indices (name of
-                        the directory that contains the SA file).
-(Only if using fastq)
+(Only if using fastq) --bi BINDEX           The directory name of the STAR binary indices (name of the directory that contains the suffix array file).
-  --nthread NTHREAD     The number of threads.
-The optimal number of threads
-                        should be equal to the number of CPU cores.
+                        (Only if using fastq) --nthread NTHREAD     The number of threads.
+The optimal number of threads should be equal to the number of CPU cores.
 Default: 1 --tstat TSTAT         The number of threads for the statistical model.
 If not set then the value of --nthread is used --cstat CSTAT         The cutoff splicing difference.
-The cutoff used in the null hypothesis test for differential splicing.
+The cutoff used in the null hypothesis test for differential alternative
+                        splicing.
 The default is 0.0001 for 0.01% difference.
                         Valid: 0 <= cutoff < 1.
-Does not apply to the paired stats model --task {prep,post,both,inte,stat}
+Does not apply to the paired
+                        stats model
+  --task {prep,post,both,inte,stat}
-                        Specify which step(s) of rMATS to run.
-Default: both.
-                        prep: preprocess BAMs and generate a .rmats file.
-                        post: load .rmats file(s) into memory, detect and count alternative splicing events, and calculate P value (if not --statoff). both: prep + post. inte (integrity): check that the BAM filenames recorded by
+                        Specify which step(s) of rMATS-turbo to run.
+Default: both. prep: preprocess BAM files and generate .rmats files. post: load .rmats files into memory, detect and count alternative splicing events, and calculate P value (if not --statoff). both: prep + post. inte (integrity): check that the BAM filenames recorded by